wang5362/web-scraping/README.md

-# Web Scrapping
+# Web Scraping

 ### Background Information
-Hi, Welcome to my Github page - Web Scrapping section.
+Hi, Welcome to my Github page - Web Scraping section.
 This is a Machine Learning project I conducted as a team with other graudate students as one cohort at the Carlson School of Managemnet.

 ### Language Used